On hyperbolic Bessel processes and beyond: Hyperbolic Bessel processes with fixed time

-The uniqueness of the solution for the corresponding SDE follows now from \cite[Chapter IX Ex.
-3.14]{RY}.
-Thus, there is a unique solution of a martingale problem induced by $\mathcal{A}_{\xi}$.
+The uniqueness of solution for the corresponding SDE follows now from \cite{RY}, Chapter IX, Ex.~3.14.
+Thus there is a unique solution of the martingale problem induced by $\mathcal{A}_{\xi}$.

-For a standard Brownian motion $B$ we define, as previously, $Y_t = e^{B_t-t/2}$.
-We consider now a SDE of the form
+For a standard Brownian motion $B$ we define, as previously, $Y_t = \mathrm{e}^{B_t-t/2}$.
+We now consider a SDE of the form

 where $X_0 = \sinh^2(x)$ and $W$ is a standard Brownian motion independent of $B$.
-Observe, using the It\^o lemma, that the process $\psi= \frac{X}{Y^2}$ is a diffusion with the generator $\mathcal{A}_{\psi}$ having the same form as $\mathcal{A}_{\xi}$ on on $C_c^2$.
-Hence, by uniqueness of solution of the martingale problem induced by $\mathcal{A}_{\xi}$, we obtain that the processes $|\sinh(R)|$ and $|\sqrt{X}/Y|$ have the same law.
-To skip the absolute value we realize that both processes are nonnegative.
+Observe, using the It\^o lemma, that the process $\psi= \frac{X}{Y^2}$ is a diffusion with the generator $\mathcal{A}_{\psi}$ having the same form as $\mathcal{A}_{\xi}$ on $C_c^2$.
+Hence, by uniqueness of solution of the martingale problem induced by $\mathcal{A}_{\xi}$, the processes $|\sinh(R)|$ and $|\sqrt{X}/Y|$ have the same law.
+To skip the absolute value signs we note that both processes are nonnegative.
 Moreover, the SDE (\ref{svp}) has a unique weak solution.
-Indeed, using the change of time $\tau_t = \inf \{s\geq 0: \int_0^sY_u^2du \geq t\}$ we obtain that the process $X_{\tau_{\cdot}}$ is a square of 2-dimensional Bessel process, and in consequence it is not difficult to see that the process $X$ inherits "good" properties of a square of 2-dimensional Bessel process.
-To finish the proof we observe that the unique weak solution of (\ref{svp}) can be written as
+Indeed, using the change of time $\tau_t = \inf\{s\geq0\dvt \int_0^sY_u^2\,\mathrm{d}u \geq t\}$ we find that the process $X_{\tau_{\cdot}}$ is the square of a 2-dimensional Bessel process, and it is not difficult to see that the process $X$ inherits ``good'' properties of the square of a 2-dimensional Bessel process.
+To finish the proof, we observe that the unique weak solution of (\ref{svp}) can be written as